microsoft/symphony/docs/GETTING_STARTED.md

 ## Using Existing Resources

 Existing resources can be used with Symphony.
 The resources, however will need to follow a specific naming convention.
-To do so you will need to create a `symphony.json` in a top level `.symphony` folder.
+To use existing resources you will need to create a `symphony.json` in a top level `.symphony` folder.
 A prefix and suffix value is required.
 Below is an basic example of that file:

 ``` json
 {